Understanding the different types of student loans

 If you end up needing a private loan, it might be a good idea to compare rates and terms and to check with individual lenders to learn more about how to apply.

 To apply for a federal student loan, you’ll need to complete a Free Application for Federal Student Aid (FAFSA®).
 There’s a federal deadline for submitting your FAFSA, which is usually June 30.

 FAFSA forms are also used to determine whether you’re eligible for other grants and scholarships.
-State agencies and colleges may use FAFSA too—and they may have their own deadlines to qualify for other student aid.
-Bottom line is that the earlier you can submit your form, the better.
+State agencies and colleges may use FAFSA too—and may have their own deadlines to qualify for other student aid.
+The bottom line is that the earlier you can submit your form, the better.

 Exploring as many opportunities as possible could give you the best shot at securing the money you need to pay for higher education.

 Student loan FAQs